vinodhraj/Bump-N-Tag-Version/README.md

 # Bump-N-Tag Version
-GitHub Action program to handle application version file like auto-increment of version number.
+GitHub Action program to handle application version file like auto-increment of version number based on GitHub events.
+This action program supports "push" and "pull-request" events.

 ## Inputs